utmstack/Documentation/Installation/MasterServerInstallation.md

 ---
 # UTMStack Server Setup Guide

-This guide will walk you through the process of setting up the UTMStack Server.
-The server is the central component of UTMStack and is responsible for managing the security operations and data collection.
+This guide will walk you through the process of setting up the UTMStack Master Server.
+The Master Server is the central component of UTMStack and is responsible for managing the security operations and data collection.

 # Linux Installation Guide